starknet-io/SNIPs/SNIPS/snip-14.md

 - `create_account` - creates the tokenbound account for an NFT given an implementation address
 - `get_account` - computes the tokenbound account address for an NFT given an implementation address
-- `total_deployed_accounts` - returns the number of deployed tokenbound accounts for an NFT

 The registry is permissionless, immutable, and has no owner.
 The complete source code for the registry can be found in the [Registry Implementation section](https://github.com/Starknet-Africa-Edu/TBA/blob/main/src/registry/registry.cairo).